Hire an Intern

 Our request of you, the employer:

-- Sign an employment agreement outlining the responsibilities
+- sign a practicum agreement outlining the responsibilities

 1. Give us real work